AdaCore/langkit-query-language/user_manual/generated/std.rst

     Return a string representation of an object

-.. function:: map(iterable, function)

-    Given a collection, a mapping function

 .. function:: node_checker(root)

     Given a root, execute all node checkers while traversing the tree